opnfv/kvmfornfv/docs/userguide/packet_forwarding.userguide.rst

     $ ./vsperf --conf-file=<path_to_custom_conf>/10_custom.conf \
                --vswitch none --vnf QemuPciPassthrough pvp_tput

-Any of supported guest-loopback-application_ can be used inside VM with PCI passthrough support.
+Any of supported guest-loopback-application can be used inside VM with PCI passthrough support.

 Note: Qemu with PCI passthrough support can be used only with PVP test deployment.

-.. _guest-loopback-application: